yv18/DriveTest/README.md

 ### If user login for the first time after G1 he/she needs to fill the details first.
 ![image](https://github.com/yv18/DriveTest/assets/147085086/44097ebd-dfc8-4ea6-bec3-dbd2aff97e5c)

-### if user is already register and passed the G2 test then he/she redirect to G test page
+### if user is already registered and passed the G2 test then he/she redirect to the G test page
 ![image](https://github.com/yv18/DriveTest/assets/147085086/ca4dd714-cdf0-4b18-95ed-c8aae78fe815)

 ### if user wants to book an appointment for G2 or G test so for that they need to book the slot